Degenerations of k-positive surface group representations: Limits of positively ratioed representations

+\begin{proof} The assumptions imply that any limit of the sequence $\{\xi_{\r_n}^1(\g_+)\}$ belongs to $\P(E_1)$ and $E_2$ is contained in any limit of $\{\xi_{\r_n}^{d-1}(\g_-)\}$.
+It remains to pass to a subsequence $\{n_i\}_{i\in \N}$ such that both $\xi_{\r_{n_i}}^{1}(\g_+)$ and $\xi_{\r_{n_i}}^{d-1}(\g_-)$ converge, which might be necessary as $\eta_1(\g)$ is not assumed to be 1-proximal. \end{proof} Corollary \ref{cor.weakly Anosov limit generalizing proximality} applies, in particular, if $\r_0(\g)$ is $1$-proximal, namely it contains a 1-proximal element in its image.
+We will now show that the boundary map provided by Theorem \ref{thm.limits of 1-pos ratio} is, in this case, dynamics preserving at all fixed points of proximal elements, of which Theorem \ref{thmINTRO.limits of pos ratio general+proximal} is a direct consequence.

+\begin{prop} A $k$--proximal, reductive limit $\rho_0$ of $k$-positively ratioed representations $\rho_n$ admits continuous, transverse equivariant boundary maps that are dynamics preserving at the fixed points of all $k$--proximal elements. \end{prop} \begin{proof} In order to prove the proposition we need to verify that the sequence satisfies condition (Tr) and that the maps provided by Theorem \ref{thm.limits of 1-pos ratio} are dynamics preserving.

-{\bf Case 1: $k=1$.} Up to passing to a subsequence, the sequence satisfies condition $\rm{(Tr)}$ (Corollary \ref{cor.weakly Anosov limit generalizing proximality}) and thus we can apply Theorem \ref{thm.limits of 1-pos ratio}.
-Let $\g \in\G$ be such that is a splitting with $E_1$ the irreducible factor containing the top eigenspace for $\r_0(\g)$.
-Theorem \ref{thm.limits of 1-pos ratio} applied to $\bx=\g_+$ and $\by=\g_-$ gives equivariant transverse continuous 1-positively ratioed boundary maps
+{\bf Case 1: $k=1$.} Choose $\g \in\G$ be such that $\r_0(\g)$ is 1--proximal; we write where $E_1$ the irreducible factor containing the top eigenspace for $\r_0(\g)$.
+By Corollary \ref{cor.weakly Anosov limit generalizing proximality} the sequence satisfies condition $\rm{(Tr)}$ with respect to $\bx=\g_+$ and $\by=\g_-$.
+We consider the equivariant, transverse, continuous, 1-positively ratioed boundary maps